* As an Amazon affiliate, this site earns from qualifying purchases.

 • How can you take a step toward greater love and mercy this week?

-Quotes and Social Media Graphics for the 7th Sunday in Ordinary Time Year A
+Social Media Graphics and Bulletin Artwork for the 7th Sunday in Ordinary Time Year A

 Music Suggestions for the 7th Sunday in Ordinary Time Year A